GU logo Advanced Data Analysis

 Introduction and Theoretical Foundations

-Preamble: ppt file pdf file mp3 file
+Preamble: pdf file mp3 file

 • The meaning of probability: Bayesian and frequentist approaches